KGFW

 KGFW (1340 AM) is an American radio station broadcasting a News Talk Information format.
 Licensed to Kearney, Nebraska, United States, the station serves the Grand Island-Kearney area.
-The station is owned by NRG Media and features programming from Fox News Radio, Compass Media Networks, Premiere Networks and Westwood One.
+The station is owned by Usher Media Group and features programming from Fox News Radio, Compass Media Networks, Premiere Networks and Westwood One.
 KGFW is a sister station to KQKY and KRNY.

 History

 The station was founded in Ravenna, Nebraska, in June 1927 by Roy McConnell, a former radio technician in the United States Navy.
 The station moved to Kearney in 1931.
 In 1939, the station was purchased by Lloyd "Skipper" Thomas, a Nebraska native who had managed major radio stations including Pittsburgh's KDKA and Boston's WBZ.

 After Thomas' death in 1952, the station was purchased by John Mitchell, a lawyer who had worked as a part-time announcer at the station.

 Mitchell's stations were purchased by Waitt Radio in 2000.
 Waitt Radio merged with NewRadio Group in 2005 to form NRG Media.

+On November 26, 2025, Usher Media announced it would acquire NRG Media's Kearney-Grand Island cluster, which includes KGFW, for $3.75 million.
+The sale was consummated on April 8, 2026.